kyle-rader/loki-cli/README.md

-  push      Push the current branch to origin with --set-upstream [aliases: p] pull      Pull with --prune deleting local branches pruned from the remote fetch     Fetch with --prune deleting local branches pruned from the remote save      Add, commit, and push using a timestamp based commit message rebase    Rebase the current branch onto the target branch after fetching no-hooks  Run any command without triggering any hooks [aliases: x] help      Print this message or the help of the given subcommand(s)
+  push      Push the current branch to origin with --set-upstream [aliases: p] pull      Pull with --prune deleting local branches pruned from the remote fetch     Fetch with --prune deleting local branches pruned from the remote save      Add, commit, and push using a timestamp based commit message [aliases: s] commit    Commit local changes [aliases: c] rebase    Rebase the current branch onto the target branch after fetching no-hooks  Run any command without triggering any hooks [aliases: x] help      Print this message or the help of the given subcommand(s)